← Medical Devices & Procedures

 • PMID 40357742

-This narrative review discussed the role of antimicrobial prophylaxis in brachytherapy and highlighted the importance of proper antimicrobial prophylaxis to reduce the risk of infection during interventional procedures.
+This narrative review discussed the role of antimicrobial prophylaxis in brachytherapy and found that proper antimicrobial prophylaxis is critical for reducing the risk of infection during interventional procedures.

 PubMed ↗